Fibroids vs Polyps: What You Need to Know

 How Are Fibroids and Polyps Diagnosed?

-Doctors typically use imaging tools like ultrasounds, hysteroscopies, or MRIs to identify fibroids and polyps.
+Doctors typically use imaging tools like endometrial polyp vs fibroid ultrasound, hysteroscopies, or MRIs to identify fibroids and polyps.
 A thorough examination and medical history are also critical in determining the best course of action.

 Treatment of fibroids and polyps varies based on the severity of symptoms, the size, growths, it’s location and the patient’s reproductive goals.